Want to get my easy to follow Tech Tips in your email?

 Question from Sue: This morning someone told me about a website called Download MORE GHz that claims to speed up your computer by making the CPU run faster.

-Rick’s answer: You’re wise to be skeptical about things like this, Sue.
-The old adage “If it sounds too good to be true, it probably is” is more true than ever in the Internet age.
+Rick’s answer: Sue, the old adage “If it sounds too good to be true, it probably is” is more true than ever in the Internet age.

-I won’t link to the site from this post because it appears to be a massive scam.
+I won’t link to the site from this post because it appears to be a massive scam, and if you were to take them up on their offer it would likely end up downloading malware onto your computer.

 Truth be told, it’s quite doubtful that a third-party website is going to be able to come up with a CPU instruction set that’s better optimized (and hence faster) than the company that designed and built the CPU in the first place.

-That being said, even if they could produce better code than the code provided by the manufacturer, it would be impossible to “replace” the instruction set contained within the CPU chip.
+What’s more, even if they could produce better optimized code than the code provided by the manufacturer, it would be impossible to “replace” the instruction set contained within the CPU chip.

 Instead, the “new” code would have to be downloaded to your computer as an add-on, which would actually slow the system down, not speed it up.